agdamsbo/au-quarto-dissertation/README.md

 # quarto-dissertation

-This is a Quarto extension that renders a PDF of a dissertation/thesis.
-It was originally designed based on the University of Pittsburgh [LaTeX template](https://etd.pitt.edu/latex-template).
-This template is intended to help scholars create their own reproducible dissertations/theses.
+This is a Quarto extension that renders a PDF of a dissertation/thesis that roughly follows the [Vanderbilt University Dissertation template](https://www.overleaf.com/latex/templates/vanderbilt-university-dissertation-template/fmqpcfjqtgyq).
+It is built upon Dr. Alberto Guzman's template for Pitt.

 The extension primarily works using Quarto and a series of LaTeX partials found in the `tex` folder.
+To use, you will need to modify within the tex folder:

+- `_acknowledgements.tex`: add your acknowledgements.
+If you don't want this page, comment out the line `$_acknowledgements.tex()$` from `before-body.tex`.
+- `_copyright.tex`: adjust the year.
+If you don't want this page, comment out the line `$_copyright.tex()$` from `before-body.tex`.
+- `_dedication.tex`: add your dedication.
+If you don't want this page, comment out the line `$_copyright.tex()$` from `before-body.tex`.
+- `_title.tex`: only change your major and committee member names

-Additionally, the template was created to be used for a 3-paper dissertation/thesis, although it can be easily modified to accommodate a traditional dissertation – just swap the .qmd files with your dissertation chapters.
+The template was created to be used for a 3-paper dissertation/thesis, although it can be easily modified to accommodate a traditional dissertation – just swap the .qmd files with your dissertation chapters.

-Example of complete rendered PDF can be found here: [View PDF](_book/author_diss.pdf)
+Some things may not be quite up to standards; please make sure you review the [Vanderbilt graduate school guidliens for formatting dissertations](https://gradschool.vanderbilt.edu/academics/theses/Format_Guidelines_08_2021.pdf).

+(I'm not sure if the below will work, will test at some point).

 ## Installing the extension